prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 ![Dell UltraSharp](/img/1440p-monitors/1440p.png){: .img-middle}

 **5.** This monitor is a favorite among gamers.
 The screen can be adjusted to just about any position and angle.
-You can control the OSD (on-screen display) menu with four bottons on the bottom right of the screen.
+You can control the OSD (on-screen display) menu with four buttons on the buttom right of the screen.

 The monitor has a flawless 25" display, delivering excellent performance for the price.
-It has awesome color reproduction and high resolution.
+It has awesome color reproduction and high-resolution.

 [View on Amazon](http://amzn.to/2j1WHZr){: .big-button}